CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/install.md

 ```

 ### Edit the config_cmaq_singlevm.csh script to specify the paths for OpenMPI
+Note, search for case gcc so that you edit the section of the file that is using the gcc compiler.

 ```
        setenv MPI_INCL_DIR     /usr/lib/x86_64-linux-gnu/openmpi/include              #> MPI Include directory path